FAQ & Resources

 The Program is developing quality assurance and control protocols as part of our Consumer Protection Plan to prevent and resolve adverse customer interactions.
 This plan will be publicly available prior to Program launch in 2025.

-How will you market the program?
+How will you market the Program?
 What is the plan of action to inform households in rural Kansas about the Program?

 Contractors